 Dr Darian Heim Director of growth Sparelabs Inc SPAIN

 This presentation will deal with the lessons from the integration of Sparelab's (Vancouver) GoPass on-demand technology MaaS app in Dallas, Texas, which won APTA's 2019 Innovation Award.
-It will discuss the organization and expansion of the currently 14 sub-zones (planned: >25) in the periphery of Dallas, where a flexible on-demand service feeds passengers into high-frequency light-rail trunk lines.
+It will discuss the organization and expansion of the currently 14 sub-zones (more than 25 are planned) in the periphery of Dallas, where a flexible on-demand service feeds passengers into high-frequency light-rail trunk lines.
 It will also deal with the design of a user-centric consultation and booking process for journeys with flexible and fixed legs, plus mixing fleets of dedicated operator-owned vehicles and undedicated privately owned taxis to deliver on-demand service in peak hours.

 Shift2Rail as an enabler for Mobility as a Service through innovation